IBM/unitxt/docs/docs/glossary.rst

 Demos (Demonstrations)
 ----------------------
 Demonstrations are the examples added to the model prompt in in-context learning.
 In-context learning is activated when the  ``num_demos`` parameter of the :ref:`recipe <recipe>` is set to a non zero value.
 The demonstrations are verbalized by the :ref:`template <template>` and the :ref:`format <format>` as seen in :ref:`this figure <prompt_structure>`.
-Different demo examples are choosen per instance from a fixed set of examples called a ``demo_pool``.
+Different demo examples are chosen per instance from a fixed set of examples called a ``demo_pool``.
 Usually the examples in the demo pool are taken from the train split, but this can be overridden by the ``demos_taken_from`` parameter.
 The size of the demo pool is determined by a mandatory parameter called ``demos_pool_size`` parameter.

 Evaluation Pipeline